jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

     use Aws\DynamoDb\DynamoDbClient;

-    // Timeout after attempting to connect for 5 seconds.
+    // Timeout after attempting to connect for 5 seconds
     $client = new DynamoDbClient([
         'region'  => 'us-west-2',
         'version' => 'latest',